 - Insect repellent

-You will need to have a valid passport for all cruises travelling internationally.
+You will need to have a valid passport for all cruises traveling internationally (first item on your Cruise Vacation Packing List).
 For cruises in the US, you will not necessarily need a passport, but some kind of proof of citizenship is required.
 A passport is the best form of this, though as a US citizen you can also present a certified copy of a birth certificate and a driver’s license or government-issued photo ID.
 For non-US citizens departing from or visiting US ports on their cruise, you will need to make sure you have a valid tourist entry (ETSA) visa prior to arrival – this can be arranged online at the US Department of Immigration site.

 Big savings can also be made by booking at non-refundable rates, which are generally much cheaper than flexible options.
 Depending on your travel plans and lifestyle, this may not be an option for everyone, but if you can be firm in your plans you will feel the benefit!
 Also keep in mind that different cabin types are cheaper than others – inside cabins (those on the inside of the ship and so without a window) are much cheaper than outside and balcony cabins.
 There are so many other great areas with spectacular views to spend time in on a cruise ship, does it really matter whether your room has a view?
 You can also earn discounts through loyalty schemes – if you become a regular cruiser, many cruise lines offer special deals and on board discounts for repeat customers.